 Graduate Student Services

-Students interested in a graduate assistantship should visit Human Resources (Graduate Assistantships listed under Staff).
-Students also may contact the Human Resources office in Burnham Hall, Room 107, (417) 873-7434.
+Students interested in a graduate assistantship should visit the Graduate Assistantships page.
+The list of current graduate assistantship openings is on the Human Resources page (Graduate Assistantships listed under Staff).
+For more information, students also may contact the Human Resources office in Burnham Hall, Room 107, (417) 873-7434.

 Individualized academic advising is available for each graduate student at Drury University.
 Advisors are assigned upon acceptance into the graduate program.
 Graduate students also may access their academic progress through MyDrury.